 Located next to the huge Jackrabbit Campground at Lake Chatuge, this 14-mile trail system is gaining popularity fast.
 Mostly flat with rolling dips and berms and just a few technical areas.
 At Lake Chatuge get on N.C.
-175, turn onto Jackrabbit Road, parking area on left.
+175, turn onto Jackrabbit Road, signed parking area on left.

 Western Carolina University Trail

 More than 7 miles of singletrack across the street from the WCU campus in Cullowhee.
 The system has two trailheads.
 One is located near the softball field and picnic area on the main campus, east of N.C.
 107. Trail users then travel through the pedestrian tunnel under N.C.
 107 and access the trail on NCCAT property.
 The second trailhead is located at the parking lot of the Health and Human Sciences building.

 Located near where N.C.
 191 intersects the Blue Ridge Parkway and Interstate 26, this favorite among Asheville locals because of its proximity to this outdoors-loving city.
 Lots of hardpacked singletrack with very few technical sections, great place for beginner to intermediate riders and for children. www.mtbikewnc.com.

 Located near Brevard, this has become one of the premier destinations in the region.
 10,000 acres of trails, waterfalls, and rivers.
 Great spot with numerous trailheads. www.dupontforest.com.